 No risk of release of formaldehyde through surface treatment with polyurethane varnish

-Ordinary wear and damage are excluded from the warranty!
+Normal wear and tear are excluded from the warranty!

 |Product family||The Series 7